kudchikarsk/sprint-api-library/docs/UsersApi.md

 Get all users

-Only admins can retrieve all users.
+Logged in user can retrieve all users.

 ### Example